Monopolistic competition in international trade

 Monopolistic competition models are used under the rubric of imperfect competition in International Economics.
 This model is a derivative of the monopolistic competition model that is part of basic economics.
-Here it is tailored to international trade.
+Here, it is tailored to international trade.

 Setting up the model

 Monopolies are not often found in practice.
-The more usual market format is oligopoly: several firms, each of which are large enough so that a change in their price will affect the price of the other firms, except for firms with monopolies.
-When looking at oligopolies the problem of interdependence arises.
-Interdependence means that the firms will, when setting their prices, consider the effect this price will have on the actions of both consumers and competitors.
+The more usual market format is oligopoly: several firms, each of which is large enough so that a change in their price will affect the other firms' price, except for those with monopolies.
+When looking at oligopolies, the problem of interdependence arises.
+Interdependence means that the firms will when setting their prices, consider the effect this price will have on the actions of both consumers and competitors.
 For their part, the competitors will consider their expectations of the firm's response to any action they may take in return.
 Thus, there is a complex game with each side "trying to second guess each others' strategies."
 The Monopolistic Competition model is used because its simplicity allows the examination of one type of oligopoly while avoiding the issue of interdependence.